numpy/numpy/doc/neps/c-masked-array.rst

 ========

 PEP 3118 doesn't have any mask mechanism, so arrays with masks will not be accessible through this interface.
+Similarly, it doesn't support the specification of dtypes with NA bit patterns, so the parameterized NA dtypes will also not be accessible through this interface.

 Unresolved Design Questions
 ===========================